ampproject/amphtml/ads/integration-guide.md

 For e.g. for MOAT, make sure http://js.moatads.com is switched to  https://z.moatads.com

-If you instead would like to directly embed viewability JS on the publisher page, use the approach to inject javascript on a remote server.
-[See how to enhance custom ad configuration](https://github.com/ampproject/amphtml/blob/master/builtins/amp-ad.md#enhance-incoming-ad-configuration)

-Alternatively, see appraoch to using the [intersection obeserver pattern](#ad-viewability)
+Also see approach to using the [intersection obeserver pattern](#ad-viewability)

 #### Content-Recommendation Platform

 *Examples : Taboola, Outbrain*

 As content recommendation platforms, if you have some piece of Javascript embeded on the publisher website today but the approach will not work in AMP pages.
-If you would like to recommend content via the publisher’s ad server, we suggest that you use the amp-embed extension to request the content details. (served like the creative).
+If you would like to recommend content on an AMP page, we suggest that you use the amp-embed extension to request the content details.
+Please see the [Taboola](https://github.com/ampproject/amphtml/blob/master/ads/taboola.md) example.

-Instead, you can also create your own AMP extension tag which will allow you to embed a tag like <amp-taboola> in the publisher’s page instead of custom javascript.

-If instead you’d like to simply pass in the elements of the content you’d like to recommend to the publisher’s page (so the publisher can maintain the look and feel), use the approach to inject javascript on a remote server.
-[See how to enhance custom ad configuration](https://github.com/ampproject/amphtml/blob/master/builtins/amp-ad.md#enhance-incoming-ad-configuration)